CTSRD-CHERI/cheribuild/README.md

   --no-shallow-clone    Do not perform a shallow `git clone` when cloning new projects.
 This can save a lot of time for
                         largerepositories such as FreeBSD or LLVM.
-Use `git fetch --unshallow` to convert to a non- shallow clone
+Use `git fetch --unshallow` to convert to a non- shallow clone --beri-fpga-env-setup-script BERI_FPGA_ENV_SETUP_SCRIPT
-  --quiet, -q           Don't show stdout of the commands that are executed (default: 'False') --verbose, -v         Print all commmands that are executed (default: 'False') --clean, -c           Remove the build directory before build (default: 'False')
+                        Custom script to source to setup PATH and quartus, default to using cheri-cpu/cheri/setup.sh --quiet, -q           Don't show stdout of the commands that are executed (default: 'False') --verbose, -v         Print all commmands that are executed (default: 'False') --clean, -c           Remove the build directory before build (default: 'False')